FallingWithStyle/obsidian-ideatr/README.md

 1. Open an idea file
 2. Use the "Elevate to Project" command
-3. Obsidian Ideatr moves the file from Ideas/ to Projects/
+3. Ideatr moves the file from Ideas/ to Projects/
 4. Creates starter folder structure
 5. Prepares Devra-friendly metadata (if Devra is available)